Complete Guide to Online Art & Design Degrees

 The National Association of Schools of Art and Design is an important accrediting body for online art and design programs.
 Students should also investigate accrediting groups for the specific art or design program they are interested in.
 For example, the National Architecture Accrediting Board accredits architecture degrees.
 Although not all art institutions pursue accreditation, selecting an accredited program can help ensure you receive quality instruction.
 Read More

-Comprehensive List of Online Colleges & Universities for a Art & Design Degree
+Comprehensive List of Colleges & Universities for an Online Art & Design Degree

 Overview of Available Online Art & Design Degrees